Ufine Battery at The Battery Show Europe 2025

 Emergency Lighting

-Dry cells, such as exit signs and flashlights, are frequently used in emergency lighting systems.
+Dry cells, such as those used in exit signs and flashlights, are frequently employed in emergency lighting systems.
 They provide backup power during power outages or emergencies, ensuring continued illumination for safety and security purposes.

 Portable Tools